Sustainability in Project Delivery

 Equip yourself with desired knowledge

-"But why should I get involved in sustainability?"
 You may ask.
 According to Lasse, there are several good reasons why.
 Legislation, attracting labor, business opportunities, and relevance in a brand-new sustainability market are incentives that make companies put sustainability high on their agenda.
 Incorporating sustainability into your business can, thereby, make your company's profile more relevant to potential customers, clients, and new talent.

 As a consultant, knowing the opportunities and challenges in these areas also makes you more attractive to potential clients.
 To deliver concrete results at a project level, consultants must look at what impact best matches the client's strategy and choose focus areas that will trickle down throughout the project.